 - Thank your reviewers.
 Respond to happy reviewers when you have new or relevant information to share.
 You don’t need to thank every reviewer publicly since each response reaches lots of customers.

 - Be a friend, not a salesperson.
 Your reviewers are already customers, so there’s no need to offer incentives or advertisements.
 Tell reviewers something new about your business, or share something they might not have learned from their first visit.

-In addition to being able to collect reviews, you’ll see widgets displaying your Review progress by month and the sentiments in your reviews.
+In addition to being able to collect reviews, you’ll see a widget displaying your Review progress by month.

 Here’s how email alerts work for your reviews in Listing Management:

 - Every week, you’ll receive an email with negative reviews (a negative review is the one rated not higher than 2 stars) from the previous week and a CTA to answer them.

 - If there are no negative reviews, you will not receive the email.